ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 # Matter nRF Connect Light Switch Example Application

-The nRF Connect Light Switch Example demonstrates how to remotely control a lighting device such as light bulbs, LEDs.
-Application should be used with a tandem with a [lighting app example](../../lighting-app/nrfconnect/README.md).
-It uses buttons to test changing the lighting-app led state and works as a brightness dimmer.
+The nRF Connect Light Switch Example demonstrates how to remotely control a lighting device such as light bulbs or LEDs.
+The application should be used together with the [lighting app example](../../lighting-app/nrfconnect/README.md).
+The light switch uses buttons to test changing the lighting application example LED state and works as a brightness dimmer.
 You can use this example as a reference for creating your own application.

 <p align="center">
   <img src="../../platform/nrfconnect/doc/images/Logo_RGB_H-small.png" alt="Nordic Semiconductor logo"/>